Generalized Parton Distribution Functions via Quantum Simulation of Quantum Field Theory in Light-front Coordinates: The Generalized Parton Distribution Function (GPD)

-\begin{multicols*}{2} Golec-Biernat and Martin (as well as Ji)\cite{OffDiag} \cite{Ji} give the explicit form of the GPD (off-diagonal distribution) in terms of creation/annihilation operators by writing the quark field operators $q(\frac{-z}{2})$ in terms of these operators (eq \ref{GPDFock}).
-This is called the off-diagonal distribution because it connects different Fock states $\ket{P}$ and $\ket{P^\prime}$ where as the PDF (forward distributions) are diagonal and connect the same states. $F^q$ simplifies when we look at the zero skewness case ($\xi = 0)$ since we are interested in hadrons with the same resolutions before and after an interaction.
+This is called the off-diagonal distribution because it connects different Fock states $\ket{P}$ and $\ket{P^\prime}$ whereas the PDF (forward distributions) is diagonal and connects the same states. $H^q$ simplifies when we look at the zero skewness case ($\xi = 0)$ since we are interested in hadrons with the same resolutions before and after an interaction.